Europe in vaccination race against COVID-19's delta variant

 The Dutch government is extending its vaccination program to those aged 12-17 to help head off a feared new surge.
 Greece is offering young adults 150 euros ($177) in credit after their first jab.
 Rome authorities are mulling the use of vans to vaccinate people at the beach.
 And Poland last week launched a lottery open only to adults who are fully vaccinated, with new cars among the prizes.

-Portuguese authorities have extended the hours of vaccination centers, created new walk-in clinics, called up armed forces personnel to help run operations, and reduced the period between taking the two doses of the AstraZeneca vaccine from 12 weeks to eight weeks.
+Portuguese authorities have extended the hours of vaccination centers, created new walk-in clinics, called up the armed forces to help run vaccination operations, and reduced the period between taking the two doses of the AstraZeneca vaccine from 12 weeks to eight weeks.

 “We’re in a race against the clock,” Cabinet Minister Mariana Vieira da Silva said.